 It’s priority to set up your outhouse, composting toilet, or whatever you choose to use.
 We had to set up a temporary camping toilet until we could get a proper outhouse built.
 It’s great to have sanitizer and wipes when using a toilet outdoors.

 Bathing comes next; keeping clean is important for sanitary reasons, not to mention your morale.
-A good old-fashioned sponge bath works wonders, and is very refreshing.
-Simply warm up a kettle of water, pour into a large pan and sponge away.
+A good old-fashioned sponge bath works wonders and is very refreshing.
+Warm up a kettle of water, pour into a large pan and sponge away.
 A large plastic tote works as a great mini-bath, especially for children, and solar showers work too.
 Another idea is to go big, and if you can get hold of a claw foot tub or a stock tank, build a simple privacy screen around your new outdoor bathing area.
-Then fit a length of galvanized pipe with a valve to a 55 gallon drum.
+Then fit a length of galvanized pipe with a valve to a 55-gallon drum.
 Set the drum on bricks, fill it with water, and build a fire underneath to warm your homesteader’s spa.

 Last, but not least, you must have a plan for laundry.
 This can be tricky if you have a lack of water when you are setting up camp.
 We started by using a wringer washer, plugged into our small generator.
 It worked well, but we did have to haul a fair amount of water.